opensibyl/sibyl2/README.md

 ## Overview

-sibyl2 is a static code analyzer, for extracting, managing and offering codebase snapshot.
+sibyl2 is a static code analyze service, for extracting, managing and offering codebase snapshot.
 Inspired by [semantic](https://github.com/github/semantic) of GitHub.

 - Easy to use